drs22Col/VirtualDive/README.md

 http://www.locatelliphotography.com/new-page-1

+I have a free Heroku account so the server is only active for part of the day.
+The server sleeps from 12am to 6am PST so if you visit during that time period it will take a while to load as the server has to wake up.

-**NOTE: Due to an issue with the Google Maps API, if the 180th meridian is found in the frame of the map, all glyphs will shift/disappear until the 180th meridian is out of the frame.
-In other words, to test out the app, try not to pan towards Hawaii from the starting frame, only towards Africa.**
+<span style="color:red">**NOTE: Due to an issue with the Google Maps API, if the 180th meridian is found in the frame of the map, all glyphs will shift/disappear until the 180th meridian is out of the frame.
+In other words, to test out the app, try not to pan towards Hawaii from the starting frame, only towards Africa.**</span>